dpharris/Arduino-Shell/README.md

   case __LINE__:;\
     } while(ctx->sctx);
 ```
-This intitializes a new context to the valuse 1, calls the shell with this new context via its execute() routine, records the next linenumber into ctx->ccrLine, and defines a new case-statement with that line-number as its label.
+This intitializes a new context to the value 1, calls the shell with this new context via its execute() routine, records the next linenumber into ctx->ccrLine, and defines a new case-statement with that line-number as its label.

 On entry to, or reentry to, the execute() routine, the following code uses the switch-statement to switch to the approprite case.
 On first entry, it switches to case 0.
 On a re-entrant call, control switched the case-statememt previously saved in the exec() macro above.
 The code looks like this:
 ```